-i tried to come up with something really clever for this page. tried to think of how to explain who i am and why i do what i do. so i thought, what better way to get to know me than by the people who know me the best? i will be posting on my blog every so often by someone who knows me well and thinks i’m awesome (because you can’t just take my word for it!). so here it goes, this is chelsea elyse through the eyes off…
+i tried to come up with something really clever for this page. tried to think of how to explain who i am and why i do what i do. so i thought, what better way to get to know me than by a person who know me best? so here it goes, this is chelsea elyse through the eyes off…

 Chelsea has always had a strong desire to create, to be innovative, and allow her artistic passion and vision to flow.
 As a young girl in Centreville, VA she was “artsy” to the point that she had a themed birthday party put on by the fictitious Young Artist Guild of Centreville.
 Using a host of different mediums and art supplies the party goers decorated the tablecloth, gift bags, and personalized picture frame; played Pin-the-Mustache on Rembrandt, and used their artistic skills in the kitchen to decorate their own pizza.
 Creativity and creation everywhere.